wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## CartaSi
 MultiSafepay provides the Visa test credantials to test the payment method CartaSi.

-The payment method CartaSi is shown as a payment option on the Payment page of MultiSafepay depending on:
+CartaSi is shown as a payment option on the payment page of MultiSafepay only after:

-1. The Visa gateway needs to be enabled.
+1. The Visa gateway is enabled; and
-2. The locale needs to be it_IT (Italy) in the transaction call received by MultiSafepay.
+2. The locale is set to it_IT (Italy) in the transaction call received by MultiSafepay.

-## Carte Bleue
+## Cartes Bancaires

-MultiSafepay provides the Visa test credantials to test the payment method Carte Bleue.
+MultiSafepay provides the Visa test credantials to test the payment method Cartes Bancaires.

-The payment method Carte Bleue is shown as a payment option on the Payment page of MultiSafepay depending on:
+Cartes Bancaires is shown as a payment option on the payment page of MultiSafepay only after:

-1. The Visa gateway needs to be enabled.
+1. The Visa gateway is enabled; and
-2. The locale needs to be fr_FR (France) in the transaction call received by MultiSafepay.
+2. The locale is set to fr_FR (France) in the transaction call received by MultiSafepay.

 ## Dankort

 MultiSafepay provides the Visa test credantials to test the payment method Dankort.

-The payment method Dankort is shown as a payment option on the Payment page of MultiSafepay depending on:
+Dankort is shown as a payment option on the Payment page of MultiSafepay only after:

-1. The Visa gateway needs to be enabled.
+1. The Visa gateway is enabled; and
-2. The locale needs to be da_DK (Denmark) in the transaction call received by MultiSafepay.
+2. The locale is set to da_DK (Denmark) in the transaction call received by MultiSafepay.

 ## SEPA Direct Debit